spondbob/engine-docs/source/proxy/guides.md

 <h4 id="public-vs-private">Public vs. private scope</h4>

 Apollo Engine supports caching of personalized responses using the `scope: PRIVATE` cache hint.
-Private caching requires Engine identify unique users, using the methods defined in the `sessionAuth` configuration section.
+Private caching requires that Engine identify unique users, using the methods defined in the `sessionAuth` configuration section.

 Engine supports extracting users' identity from an HTTP header (specified in `header`), or an HTTP cookie (specified in `cookie`).